-Motor 2 Dir 2, SOUTH or WEST - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), speed two (second switch position).
-Or speed three (third switch position if so equipped).
+Motor 2 Dir 2, (typically SOUTH or WEST) - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), or speed two (second switch position if two speed unit).

-Motor 3 Dir 1, EAST or NORTH - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), speed two (second switch position).
-Or speed three (third switch position if so equipped).
+Motor 3 Dir 1, (typically EAST or NORTH) - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), or speed two (second switch position if two speed unit).

-Motor 3 Dir 2, WEST or SOUTH - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), speed two (second switch position).
-Or speed three (third switch position if so equipped).
+Motor 3 Dir 2, (typically WEST or SOUTH) - Selects the appropriate direction of the bridge or trolley (depending how unit is wired at installation) speed one (first switch position), or speed two (second switch position if two speed unit).

 4-2.
-Programmable Motor Control and Select Indicators.
-A B
+Programmable Motor Control Push Button and Select Indicators.
+(Optional)

-This programmable pushbutton can be designated as an auxiliary motor or select function.
+This optional programmable pushbutton can be designated as an auxiliary motor or select function.
 As an example for systems that have a main and auxiliary hoist, pushing this switch will toggle the function of the set of motor 1 pushbuttons between the outputs for main and auxiliary hoist.

 There are two red LEDs above this pushbutton labeled "A" and "B".
 The "A" LED comes ON for the main function and the "B" comes ON for the auxiliary.
 As the pushbutton is toggled the sequence of outputs and LEDs is as follows.
 Normally the main output only is active and the "A" LED is lit.
 Pushing the pushbutton lights only the "B" LED and the auxiliary output only is active.
 Pushing the pushbutton a second time lights both "A" and "B" LEDs and both main and auxiliary outputs are active in tandem.
-(This tandem operation can be disabled See Section 5-3.2. telePendant Programming).
+(This tandem operation can be disabled See Section 5.3.4.2. telePilot Programming).
 When turning the transmitter ON the default condition is always "A".

 This pushbutton can be used with the Select function also.
 When used for the Select function the "A" and "B" LEDs work as described in the above paragraph toggling the Select 2 output and the Select 1 outputs respectively.
+For telePilots with four motors programmed, this indicator will toggle between "A", "B" and both (for units programmed with or without tandem operation).
+Pressing the push button directly beneath the indicators toggles the state.